What is « Du thé et un dragon »?

 I don’t plan to translate my blog in English.
-I’m not perfertly bilingual and I don’t have time to make this job.
-If you want to know more about a tea than just see my final rating, you can follow me at Steepster.
+I’m not perfectly bilingual and I don’t have time to make this job.
+I’m alone to manage this site.
+If you want you can see my final rating on my Steepster account, but I’m not really active.

-For friends and contacts only.
-No companies please.
+Note: for friends and contacts only.

 I’m a fan of oolongs, whether it’s more or less oxidized to very oxidized.
 I love this family of teas for the complexity it offers both taste and smell.
 I also like black teas but I prefer them softer (for example: Darjeeling).
-I drink a little bit white tea, and for green teas, I particularly like Japanese teas for their « marine » notes.
-For the puerh, I slowly discover this family.
-If my boyfriend loves puerh for their « earthy » notes (mushrooms, moss), I go carefully!
-But as tastes change over time, that does not mean that I will not like them!
+Recently, I (re)discovered japanese green teas, and even if I like sencha and gyokuro for the marine and vegetable notes, I like kamairicha and kabusecha even more.
+For puerh and aged teas, it’s a family that I’m still developing.
+My partner loves these teas for their earthy tastes, but I go carefully!
+However, I admit that tastes change over time and that does not mean that I will not like them!

 For flavored teas, I drink it from time to time.
 I like gourmet teas (chocolate, caramel, almond paste, ect.) and floral teas (not the flower that you can see inside a glass teapot; the tea with floral smell and taste).
 On the other hand, I don’t really like fruity teas: I deplore their acidic tastes and very often there is hibiscus.
 Then a few times, I allow myself a chaï, but I go in moderation.

 For those who want to do a « swap » with me: if you want that I try a tea that I have not tried and you’re not sure if I’m going to like it (because, for example, I did not mention if I liked such taste), send me a message and it will be a pleasure to answer you.
 Note that I don’t tolerate hibiscus and I hate smoked teas, the taste of chemical cherries and I’m not a fan of Earl Gray tea.